-Chemistry is a highly-regarded A level subject – it is a ‘facilitating’ subject, i.e. valued when applying to a leading university.
-An A level qualification in Chemistry (often, but not always, in combination with other sciences) opens up a wide range of exciting career possibilities.
+Chemistry is the study of matter and the chemical reactions between substances.
+It is a highly-regarded A Level subject – known as a ‘facilitating’ subject, i.e. valued when applying to a leading university.
+A qualification in Chemistry opens up a wide range of careers such as in engineering, manufacturing and branches of medicine, including nursing.
+It is often taken in combination with other Sciences and/or Mathematics.

-A grade 6 in GCSE Maths is required along with a minimum grade 6 in GCSE Chemistry and one other GCSE Science subject, or grade 6 in Double Science.
-Higher grades in Sciences preferred.
+Grade 6 or above in GCSE Maths plus a minimum of Grade 6 or above in GCSE Chemistry and one other GCSE Science subject or 6’s in GCSE Double Science.

 As an international student you must: